Z3NTL3/IMDB-bot/README.md

 # IMDB-bot
-Parallel, efficient and rapid IMDB bot to extract IMDB meta  in JSON format  at once from the series/films list given
+Parallel, efficient and rapid IMDB bot to extract IMDB meta  in JSON format  at once from the series/films list given without requiring an API key

 ``list.txt`` should contain the IDs of the film/serie.
 Each line should represent one ID.